bobbybabra/collection/README.md

 [Read the API!](src/README.md)

-5.5kb, no dependencies, to do cool things like:
+2.2kb (gzip, minified), no dependencies, to do cool things like:

 ```javascript
 function is_odd(value) {